top of page

 Yüzlerce yıllık ortak tarihi birlikte paylaşıyoruz.

-(lit.
-We share in common hundreds of years of history together.)
+(lit., We share together hundreds of years of common history.)

 Revised: